Season 1, Episode 2: Getting a Diagnosis

 Key Takeaways:

-If you’ve done lots of research, read about Autism and ADHD, and it really resonates, then that’s often completely valid.
-But it’s also worth checking in on what’s going on in your life — sometimes distress or overwhelm is a response to circumstances, not something “wrong” with you.
+• If you’ve done lots of research, read about Autism and ADHD, and it really resonates, then that’s often completely valid.
+But it’s also worth checking in on what’s going on in your life — sometimes distress or overwhelm is a response to circumstances, rather than a stable trait.
+It’s also helpful to check in on the basics - are you eating, drinking water, sleeping, and feeling supported?

-Before jumping straight to “I’m an ADHDer,” look at the basics: are you eating, drinking water, sleeping, and feeling supported?
-Still, getting a diagnosis can be validating — it can help you stop trying to pass as neurotypical and start tailoring your life to support your neurodivergence.
+• If your experiences are stable and lifelong, receiving a diagnosis or finding a diagnostic category that ‘fits’ can be very validating — it can help you stop trying to pass as neurotypical and start tailoring your life to support your neurodivergence.

-Understanding how your brain works lets you tailor your life to fit your brain, instead of trying to change your brain to fit life.
+• Understanding how your brain works lets you tailor your life to fit your brain, instead of trying to change your brain to fit life.
 Trying to do the latter leads to burnout and self-doubt.

-Women are often insightful about what’s going on with them, but have been trained to doubt themselves.
+• Women are often insightful about what’s going on with them, but have been trained to doubt themselves.
 If an “expert” gives you a diagnosis that doesn’t align with your lived experience, it’s okay to reject it or seek a second opinion — you know yourself best.

 [00:27:48] What we look for in the diagnostic assessment of Autism and ADHD